LondonGophers/admin/sponsorship/README.md

 ### Where do we incur costs?
 * Venues - we need London based venues that can hold 200+ people.
 Our meetups are typically around the middle of the month on a Wednesday and run from 18:30-21:00.

-* Food - we normally spend between £400 - £600 on food every month so that everyone can enjoy the evening on a full, rather than empty, stomach!
+* Food - we normally spend up to £600 on food every month so that everyone can enjoy the evening on a full, rather than empty, stomach!
 We try to cater for all different diets/allergies.
 Various flavours/forms of pizza always go down a treat but we are always open to trying different ideas!

-* Drinks - as with food we spend £400 - £600 to provide drinks and refreshments for everyone on the evening.
+* Drinks - as with food we spend up to £600 to provide drinks and refreshments for everyone on the evening.
 We try to offer a wide range of drinks to cover all preferences!

 * AV/equipment - every London Gophers meetup is streamed live on [our YouTube channel](https://www.youtube.com/c/LondonGophers).
 Until now, the organisers have used their own personal equipment, but clearly this is not sustainable/appropriate.